-To the Audit Committee of the Board of Directors and Stockholders of ChinaNet Online Holdings, Inc.
+To the Audit Committee of the Board of Directors and Shareholders ChinaNet Online Holdings, Inc.

-We have audited the accompanying consolidated balance sheets of ChinaNet Online Holdings, Inc. and Subsidiaries (the "Company") as of December 31, 2013 and 2012, and the related consolidated statements of operations and comprehensive income, changes in equity and cash flows for each of the years in the two-year period ended December 31, 2013.
+We have audited the accompanying consolidated balance sheets of ChinaNet Online Holdings, Inc. and Subsidiaries (the "Company") as of December 31, 2014 and 2013, and the related consolidated statements of operations and comprehensive (loss) income, changes in equity and cash flows for the years then ended.
 These financial statements are the responsibility of the Company's management.
 Our responsibility is to express an opinion on these financial statements based on our audits.